brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 ## Structs with References

-Annotating lifetimes of references in structs are much easier to understand if you understand the cases in the previous section.
+I've found annotating lifetimes of references in structs much easier to understand after understanding the examples in the previous section.
 The following example is probably as simple as it gets:

 ```rust
 struct Coordinate {